-Each spring, SPAO awards one graduate of the SPAO full-time program the $1500.00 Sphynx Bursary to be applied to the upcoming fall residency.
+Each spring, SPAO awards one graduate of the SPAO full-time program the $1,500CAD Sphynx Bursary to be applied to an upcoming residency.
 All full-time program graduates from SPAO are eligible.
-Applications for this scholarship must be received by March to be considered.
-Awards will be presented in April.
+Applications for this scholarship must be received by August 1 to be considered.
+Awards will be presented in September.
 Current and former SPAO students are exclusively eligible to apply for the Sphynx Bursary.
-To apply, email firstname.lastname@example.org
+To find out more, and to apply, email email@example.com.

-Past participants in our Artist in Residence have successfully received funding from granting bodies to help facilitate their residency.
+Past participants in the residency have successfully received funding from granting bodies to help facilitate their residency.